How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Suspension systems

-The suspension system is the most important feature to consider when choosing a backpack for hiking; it supports the load, and it’s the part of the pack that comes in contact with your body.
+The suspension system is the most important feature to consider when choosing a backpack for hiking.
+It supports the load and is the part of the pack that comes in contact with your body.
 So, finding a suspension system that is as adjustable as possible can be a huge plus.
 A quality, properly fitted suspension system will let you carry loads comfortably and in balance.
 An inadequate or poorly fitted one can cause great pain.
 This applies even to frameless packs – they still need to be the right length for your back.

 There are two main types of backpack frames: external and internal.
 External frames feature a separate frame structure to which the backpack is attached using straps, clips, or clevis pins.
 Internal frames, on the other hand, are integrated into the fabric of the pack and are often hidden.
 External frame backpacks excel at supporting heavy loads, while internal frame packs provide greater stability on challenging terrain.